machal/cssmine-content/content/npm-bower.md

 A Few Useful Commands
 ---------------------

-Fortunately, Bower adopted the npm syntax so working with it is similar.
+Fortunately, Bower adopted the NPM syntax so working with it is similar.

 Library search: